utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

 ###Begin the test of the module edits

- Go into the islandora admin interface and disable the islandora_oai, islandora_batch, and islandora_importer modules and save with the button at the bottom.
+ 1. Go into the islandora admin interface and disable the islandora_oai, islandora_batch, and islandora_importer modules and save with the button at the bottom.

- change to the /var/www/drupal/sites/all/modules directory
+ 2. change to the /var/www/drupal/sites/all/modules directory
+ 3. delete the three modules
+ 4. add the edited ones:

 Success